shailesh1729/ecg-codec/docs/codec_b/architecture.md

 ### Clipping

-An entropy coder can handle with a finite set of symbols only.
+An entropy coder can handle a finite set of symbols only.
 Hence, the range of input values [measurements coded as integers] must be restricted to a finite range.
 This is the reason one has to choose a distribution